hfp/xconfigure/config/libint/README.md

 make clean
 ```

+The above build instructions will leave a compressed Tarball inside of the directory (`libint-cp2k.tar.gz`).
+The archive can be unpacked and built the usual way.

 **Note**: for example `VectorAVXDouble` is permitted by `--with-cxxgen-optflags` according to CPU features on the system bootstrapping LIBINT.
 This requires special care to avoid discrepancies between the compilation host and the desired target system (cross-compilation).

 ## References